What Is a Digital Rolodex?

 When three people from your team attend the same conference and come back with 150 new contacts between them, someone has to figure out who owns which relationship, who has already followed up, and what each person learned that the others should know before they reach out.
 Without a shared system, that coordination happens over Slack and email and eventually stops happening at all.

 A shared digital rolodex solves this.
 Each new contact has a clear owner.
 Notes from the initial conversation are visible to whoever needs them.
-If a teammate takes over a relationship, the context is already there, there is no six-month rebuild from scratch because the relationship history lived in someone's personal inbox.
-This is why relationship offboarding gets so much easier when contact context lives in a shared workspace rather than with individual team members.
+If a teammate takes over a relationship, the context is already there.
+There is no six-month rebuild from scratch because the relationship history lived in someone's personal inbox.
+This is why relationship offboarding gets much easier when contact context lives in a shared workspace rather than with individual team members.

 Teams also use a digital rolodex to surface collective network strength: which companies does your team have relationships with, who is the best person to ask for a warm introduction, where does your network overlap with a target company's leadership.
 That kind of visibility is impossible when contacts are split across individual email accounts and personal tools.

-What to look for in the best digital rolodex software
+What to look for in digital rolodex software

 It should be easy to keep current.
 The biggest risk with any contact management system is that it becomes a graveyard of outdated records because maintaining it is too much effort.
 The best digital rolodex apps make it easy to add context as you go: a quick note after a meeting, a tag change when someone's role shifts, a reminder set in 30 seconds.
-If logging a conversation requires navigating three screens, it won't happen.
-Keeping your contact database clean takes about 30 minutes a month when the tool is set up to make it easy.
+If logging a conversation requires navigating three screens, it will not happen.
+Keeping your contact database clean takes about 30 minutes a month when the tool makes it easy.

 It should support your team, not just you.
-If the tool only works well for one person, it is not a digital rolodex for your team, it is a digital rolodex for one person.
+If the tool only works well for one person, it is not a digital rolodex for your team.
 Look for shared workspaces, visible ownership, and the ability to see interaction history across teammates.

 It should not require a CRM administrator.
 A digital rolodex should be lightweight enough that anyone on the team can use it without training or a dedicated ops person to maintain it.
 If setup requires significant configuration and ongoing maintenance, it is probably a CRM in disguise.